oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 ### Taxonomies

 A taxonomy is a classification of results into a set of categories.
 Some taxonomies are defined publicly, without reference to any particular tool; we refer to these as "standard taxonomies."
-An example is the Common Weakness Enumeration \[[CWE](#CWE)™\].
+An example is the Common Weakness Enumeration \[[CWE](#CWE)\].
 A tool can also define its own classification (in addition to the classification implied by its rule definitions); we refer to this as a "custom taxonomy."
 We refer to a category within a taxonomy as a "taxon" (*pl.* "taxa").

 A taxonomy is represented by a `toolComponent` object.
 Its taxa are stored in the `taxa` property ([sec](#toolcomponent-object--taxa-property)).